 Language Development: Pronouns

-How can I help my three-year-old understand and use pronouns such as: I, me, you, my, and mine?
-It can be confusing!
-I usually respond with a question: Are you using pronouns when you speak to your toddler?
-Do you make comments or requests such as: Mommy: "Give mommy … [Read more...]
+How can my three-year-old learn pronouns such as I, me, you, my, and mine?
+Are YOU using pronouns when you speak to your toddler?
+Do you make comments or requests such as: Mommy: "Give mommy the book please."
+Mommy: "What do you want mommy to do?"
+Mommy: "Mommy … [Read more...]

 Expanding Language Skills